Blitz-Mobile-Apps/react-native-animated-splash/iosDescription.md

 ### Methods Description

-* createSplashView(context)
+* createSplashView:currentView
   creates a view for splash

-  * context: determine the context of your app, give context like "MainActivity.this"
+  * currentView: determine the current view of your app, give view like "self.window"

-* setBackgroundColor(colorCode)
+* setBackgroundColor:colorCode
   sets background color on splash screen

-  * colorCode: determine the color for background, give color value in string like this "#FFFFFF"
+  * colorCode: determine the color for background, give color value in string like this @"FFFFFF"

-* setBackgroundImage(drawable)
+* setBackgroundImage:imageAsset
   sets background image on splash screen

-  * drawable: determine the image for background, give any drawble image.
+  * imageAsset: determine the image for background, give any image asset that is in you project.

-* setSplashHideAnimation(animationType)
+* setSplashHideAnimation:animationType
   set animation for hiding of splash

   * animationType: determine the animation on hide of splash, use any constant value given in Splash Hide Animation section in this document.

-* setSplashHideDelay(delay)
+* setSplashHideDelay:delay
   sets delay before splash hide

   * delay: determine the delay value before splash hide, enter value in milliseconds.

-* splashShow()
+* splashShow
   display splash and starts animations

-* getCenterX(widthOfImage)
+* getCenterX:widthOfImage
   sets the image to center of view at x-axis

   * widthOfImage: determines the center on splash view at x-axis with respect to width of image, enter width of image which you want to set in center.

-* getCenterY(heightOfImage)
+* getCenterY:heightOfImage
   sets the image to center of view at y-axis

   * heightOfImage: determines the center on splash view at y-axis with respect to height of image, enter height of image which you want to set in center.